Cluster 2 · How AI works

 Training data: the foundation

-On top of training data, many systems layer live retrieval.
-At the moment of a query, current web pages are looked up as additional context.
+On top of training data, many systems add a retrieval layer.
+At the moment of a question, current information is looked up as additional context — usually via a search index or cache, sometimes by fetching a page at that moment.

 Strategy for both layers

 For training data: invest in long-term presence.
-Content that has been online for years, is consistently updated and widely cited, builds structural visibility.
+Content that has been online for years, is consistently updated and widely cited is the most plausible route into that base layer — though nobody can verify inclusion.

-For live crawl: ensure technical accessibility.
-Pages that load fast, are properly structured and give direct answers are retrieved more often.
+For retrieval: ensure technical accessibility.
+Pages that load fast, are correctly structured and give direct answers make retrieval easier — a documented ranking rule there is not.